-Hurricane Irma Begins To Pummel Florida Keys As It Moves Toward The Mainland
+Hurricane Irma Makes Landfall In Florida Keys, Heads For State's West Coast

 "You could have it where the second story of some buildings is going to get inundated," meteorologist David Zelinsky of the National Hurricane Center told NPR's Windsor Johnston.
 Storm surge flooding is responsible for more than half of the deaths during hurricanes, Zelinsky said.

 The NHC predicted the storm would weaken — it had at one point clocked wind speeds of 185 mph — though it would "remain a powerful hurricane as it moves through the Florida Keys and ... near the west coast of Florida."
-On Sunday morning, the NHC predicted Irma would move "near or along the west coast of Florida" through Monday morning, before hitting parts of the Florida panhandle and southwest Georgia later Monday.
+On Sunday morning, the NHC predicted Irma would move "near or along the west coast of Florida" through Monday morning, before hitting parts of the Florida Panhandle and southwest Georgia later Monday.
 Maps show it later touching parts of Alabama, Mississippi and Tennessee.

 The National Weather Service warned of tornadoes as well, especially east of the hurricane's path: